-However, for measures with a dual baseline, the yearly NPV values must be used since there are two separate savings periods.
+For measures with a dual baseline, the NPV values must be used differently since there are two separate savings periods.
+One way is to use annual NPV values.
 For example, if the duration of the first baseline period is 2 years, the annual NPV values for Measure Year 1 and Measure Year 2 would be used in the calculations along with the annual impacts associated with that first 2-year baseline period.
 Then, if the second baseline period is 6 years (for a total measure life of 8 years), the annual values for Measure Years 3 through 8 would be used with the annual impacts associated with the second 6-year baseline period.
+Another way is to use the cumulative NPV values in a special manner that accounts for the two separate baseline periods.
+Equation 2 below shows the algorithm for calculating the TRB for a dual baseline measure using cumulative NPV values.